Ndaruga/On-Premise-SQL-Server-Database-Migration-to-Azure-SQL/README.md

-# On-Premise-Database-Migration-with-Realtime-sync
+# On-Premise SQL Server Database Migration to Azure SQL
-#### Migrate an on-premise database to Azure SQL with real-time reports
+#### Migrating StackOverflow Database to Azure SQL, Power BI Reporting, and Secure Integration with Azure Services
 ![image](https://github.com/Ndarugaa/On-Premise-Database-Migration-with-Realtime-sync/assets/68260816/8833acc1-426a-41a0-b052-95934996237b)

 >This repository contains a data engineering project that migrates data from an on-premise StackOverflow SQL Server database by Brent Ozar to Azure SQL and visualizes it with Power BI for reporting.
 The project uses a self-hosted integration runtime to connect the data from on-premise to Azure Data Lake Gen 2 using Azure Data Factory.
 Sensitive credentials are stored in Azure Key Vault, and transformations are done in three steps with Databricks.